Jeff Bezos commits $10 billion to combat climate change

-Jeff Bezos, Amazon CEO and the world’s wealthiest person, said Monday he was committing $10 billion to combat climate change through a global initiative.
+Amazon CEO Jeff Bezos, the world's wealthiest person, said Monday he was committing $10 billion to combat climate change through a global initiative.

-Bezos announced the initiative, called the Bezos Earth Fund, in a post on Instagram Monday afternoon.
-The fund will support scientists, activists, non-governmental organizations and “any effort that offers a real possibility to help preserve and protect the natural world,” he said.
+Bezos announced the initiative, called the Bezos Earth Fund, in a post Monday afternoon on Instagram.
+The fund will support scientists, activists, nongovernmental organizations and "any effort that offers a real possibility to help preserve and protect the natural world," he said.

 "Climate change is the biggest threat to our planet," he said.
 "I want to work alongside others both to amplify known ways and to explore new ways of fighting the devastating impact of climate change on this planet we all share."